Memorization in Attention-only Transformers: RELATED WORK

-\textbf{Small-width large-depth MLP-based Transformers}: Another result on the memorization capacity of Transformer is given by \cite{kim2023provable} where they leverage the depth of Transformers.
+\textbf{Small-width large-depth MLP-based Transformers}: Another result on the memorization capacity of Transformer is given by \citet{kim2023provable} where they leverage the depth of Transformers.
 Their setup and architecture is different from ours, making use of the MLP layers and predicting not only the last token but a complete sequence.
 Still, their Theorem 4.1 is closest to ours in that they predict the same token at every position, and we can adapt their result to allow a fair comparison.
-They are able to memorize $T_0$ examples using $O\left(S+N+\sqrt{T_0\log(T_0)}\right)$ parameters\footnote{Looking at their Definition 3.1, one could wonder if the result hides a constraint on the embedding dimension.
-This is true for their general statement, and using packing number one can obtain a lower bound that $d$ must satisfy.
-However, in our setting, we work with tokens rather than vectors, and, in that case, their result loses the constraint by using a word embedding.
+They are able to memorize $T_0$ examples using $O\left(S+N+\sqrt{T_0\log(T_0)}\right)$ parameters\footnote{Looking at Definition 3.1 from \citet{kim2023provable}, one can wonder if the result hides a constraint on the embedding dimension.
+This is true for their general statement, and using packing number one can obtain a lower bound on $d$.
+However, in our setting, we work with tokens rather than vectors, and, in that case, their result loses this constraint.
 This can be seen in their proof by acknowledging that A.1 is trivial using a word embedding, and that this only impacts the constant $R$ in A.6 minimally.}.
 To do so, they use lots of layers which each have a constant number of parameters.
 In the parameter counts, $O\left(\sqrt{T_0\log(T_0)}\right)$ parameters come from the MLP layers, which is the majority, and the attention layers, although crucial, need only $O(S)$ parameters\footnote{See their Remark 3.7}.

-As a comparison, our model in Corollary 1 scales as $2S+4N+8T_0$ parameters.
+As a comparison, our model in Corollary \ref{corollary:1} scales as $2S+4N+8T_0$ parameters.
 So, in terms of scaling, combining MLPs and attention layers with depth is much better.

-\textbf{Attention simulating MLPs}: Since the MLP memorization properties are well known, one could use attention heads to memorize by simulating MLPs. \cite{huben2023attentiononlytransformersimplementingmlps} proposes a method to simulate MLP layers using attention heads.
+\textbf{Attention simulating MLPs}: Since the MLP memorization properties are well known, one could use attention heads to memorize by simulating MLPs. \citet{huben2023attentiononlytransformersimplementingmlps} proposes a method to simulate MLP layers using attention heads.
 They prove that an attention head can simulate an MLP neuron if it can use an appropriate attention mask.
 If the head has to learn the mask, then the construction still uses one attention per neuron, but each head needs to satisfy $d_h\geq S+1$ and $d\geq S+2$.
 This makes this architecture memorize exactly $T_0$ associations using $O((d+S)(S+N+T_0))$ parameters.